SUSE/WSL-instarball/README.md

-This repo will be used to store `*.tar.xz` files from OBS for Leap[1] and Tumbleweed[2] which can be updated for use with:
+This repo will be used to store `*.tar.xz` files from IBS for SLE[1] which can be updated for use with:

 ```
 wsl --install <distro name from `wsl -l -o` output> --web-download